Nat & Alex Wolff: 2004–2009: The Naked Brothers Band

 Eventually, the staff at Nickelodeon persuaded Draper to put together a television series after comprising with short, 13 episode seasons over the summer and early autumn, so the boys were able to attend private school throughout most of the school year.
 Draper recalled, "When Nickelodeon first asked us about doing a series, we said, 'How about a cartoon, so the kids could stay normal?'
 They said, 'No, we love your kids.'"
 In the summer through the early fall of 2006, the first season of the self-titled series took production.
 On January 27, 2007, The Naked Brothers Band: The Movie aired on Nickelodeon, and the self-titled series aired February 3.
-Polly Draper is the creator, head writer, executive producer, and frequent director of the series, while Albie Hecht is the executive producer and his production company Worldwide Biggies distributes the series.
-Kidz House Entertainment also distributes the series.
-It is located at Stage 1, which is a division of Broadway Stages in Greenpoint, Brooklyn where the show is filmed.
-The series premiere brought Nickelodeon's highest-rated premiere in seven years.
+Polly Draper was the creator, head writer, executive producer, and frequent director of the series.

 Nat and Alex never really realized how big they were until October 8, 2007.
 Band members Nat, Alex, Thomas, David, Allie DiMeco (who stars as Rosalina and Nat's crush on the film and TV series), and Qaasim Middleton (who replaced former band-member Josh on the series) had an autograph-signing at Times Square Virgin Megastore for the band's release of their self-titled debut album The Naked Brothers Band.
 There were 1,500 fans that waited outside of Virgin Megastore for hours; some camped out overnight.
 They also had a live performance on ABC's Good Morning America with the band's song "I'm Out".